 This summary contains basic information about us and the offering.
 Because it is a summary, it does not contain all the information that you should consider before investing in our common stock.
 Except as expressly noted otherwise, the historical assets, operations and results described in this prospectus are those of Windsor Permian LLC, or Windsor Permian.
-Windsor Permian is a wholly-owned subsidiary of Diamondback Energy LLC, an entity controlled by Wexford Capital LP, or Wexford.
-Prior to the effectiveness of the registration statement of which this prospectus is a part, Diamondback Energy LLC will be merged with and into Diamondback Energy, Inc. and Diamondback Energy, Inc. will continue as the surviving entity.
-As a result of this merger, Windsor Permian will become our wholly-owned subsidiary.
-In addition, Wexford has agreed to cause all of the outstanding equity interests in Windsor UT LLC, or Windsor UT, to be contributed to Windsor Permian prior to the merger in a transaction we refer to as the Windsor UT contribution.
+Windsor Permian was a wholly-owned subsidiary of Diamondback Energy LLC, an entity controlled by Wexford Capital LP, or Wexford.
+Prior to the effectiveness of the registration statement relating to this prospectus, Diamondback Energy LLC merged with and into Diamondback Energy, Inc. and Diamondback Energy, Inc. continued as the surviving entity.
+As a result of this merger, Windsor Permian became our wholly-owned subsidiary.
+In addition, Wexford caused all of the outstanding equity interests in Windsor UT LLC, or Windsor UT, to be contributed to Windsor Permian prior to the merger in a transaction we refer to as the Windsor UT contribution.
 Windsor UT owns oil and natural gas interests in the Permian Basin.
 On May 7, 2012, we entered into an agreement with Gulfport Energy Corporation, or Gulfport, in which Gulfport agreed to sell to us, subject to certain conditions, all of its oil and natural gas interests in the Permian Basin in exchange for shares of our common stock and a promissory note in a transaction we refer to as the Gulfport transaction.
-The Gulfport transaction would be completed prior to the effectiveness of the registration statement of which this prospectus is a part and immediately after the merger described above.
+The Gulfport transaction was completed prior to the effectiveness of the registration statement relating to this prospectus and immediately after the merger described above.
 In this prospectus, we refer to the Gulfport transaction and the Windsor UT contribution together as the Transactions.
 See "Prospectus Summary-The Transactions" beginning on page 7 of this prospectus for more information regarding the Transactions.
 Except as expressly noted otherwise, references to our operations and assets as of June 30, 2012 and thereafter give effect to the Transactions.
 You should read and carefully consider this entire prospectus before making an investment decision, especially the information presented under the heading "Risk Factors" and our financial statements and the accompanying notes included elsewhere in this prospectus, as well as the other documents to which we refer you.
 We have provided definitions for some of the oil and natural gas industry terms used in this prospectus in the "Glossary of Oil and Natural Gas Terms."